modflowpy/flopy/docs/notebook_examples.md

 + An overview of SWR1 Process Output Processing and Plotting is given in the [flopy3_LoadSWRBinaryData](../examples/Notebooks/flopy3_LoadSWRBinaryData.ipynb) Notebook.

++ An overview of working with shapefiles and MODFLOW-based data is given in the [flopy3_shapefile_features](../examples/Notebooks/flopy3_shapefile_features.ipynb) Notebook.

 #### Export examples

 + An overview of the FloPy [netCDF and shapefile export capabilities](../examples/Notebooks/flopy3_export.ipynb).